-Both instrument versions use a 4-point response structure with age-appropriate instructions and question stems.
+Both instruments use a 4-point response structure with age-appropriate instructions and question stems.
 The two instrument versions contain a common ‘core’ set of items relevant to all children and young people within the age-range of 8 up to 18 years, as well as age-specific items.

 Summary scores from the VQoL_Child and VQoL_Young Person can be derived and transformed into measurement-scaled scores so that summary scores across different age groups can be compared.